The Art of Impact Mapping: 4 Steps to Create Your Own Map

 The final step of an impact map is identifying what deliverables you need to produce to support the required impacts.
 Deliverables include the software features you need to develop or the activities your organization needs to complete.

-If your goal is to increase customer retention, your deliverable might be a new gamification feature to boost your active users’ usage.
+If your goal is to increase , your deliverable might be a new gamification feature to boost your active users’ usage.
 Once you launch your deliverable, you can use your digital analytics solution to understand whether or not this deliverable achieves the desired effect or identify what you need to tweak to do so.

 How does impact mapping fit within your product strategy?

 Robust insights into your users' product experience, preferences, and needs will improve your impact mapping process.
-A data analytics platform like Amplitude enables you to analyze customer data to understand where and how to focus your impact map for the greatest impact.
+A data analytics platform like enables you to analyze customer data to understand where and how to focus your impact map for the greatest impact.

-To learn more about Amplitude’s platform, try a free demo today.
+To learn more about Amplitude’s platform, today.

 About the Author